Reviews You Can Rely On

 SPECIFICATIONS

-When we decided to try the Injinji Liner Crew, we had tempered expectations.
+We had tempered expectations when we decided to try the Injinji Liner Crew.
 Often, with an ultra-thin sock, we see lower scores in the comfort, warmth, and durability metrics.
 However, we were pleasantly surprised by this ultralight liner.
 The anatomically correct “five-finger” sock does a superb job at hugging the feet AND the toes.
 The synthetic materials wick away moisture almost immediately, even between the toes.
-Oftentimes, synthetic socks can feel like a plastic bag on your foot, trapping moisture and odors, resulting in what we like to call “swamp foot.”
+Often, synthetic socks can feel like a plastic bag on your foot, trapping moisture and odors, resulting in what we like to call “swamp foot.”
 We didn't find that to be the case with these, though.
-Also, even though they're not designed to be a standalone cold weather sock, they are surprisingly warm—we liked to wear them around inside as a layer between our feet and the cold floor.
+Also, even though they're not designed to be a standalone cold-weather sock, they are surprisingly warm and would likely work well as an independent lightweight sock for warm conditions.
+Our testers also liked wearing them inside as a layer between their feet and the cold floor.

 Did we mention that these are incredibly thin?
-If you're heading out into cold weather, then you're going to need an oversock.
-This is where the thinness is a boon—since they essentially feel like an extra layer of skin, you'll hardly notice them under your thick, cold-weather sock.
-Another notable feature (or lack thereof) is the absence of any sort of padding.
+If you're heading out into cold weather, you'll need an oversock.
+Here is where their thin design is a boon -— since they essentially feel like an extra layer of skin, you'll hardly notice them under your thick, cold-weather sock.
+Keep in mind, though, they aren't the easiest socks to put on.
+They require quite a bit of fidgeting to get in place.
+Another notable feature (or lack thereof) is the absence of padding.
 You'll likely want a more cushioned sock if you're traveling long distances carrying a pack.
-Again, since they're so thin, you're going to get more miles for the money with thicker, more durable options.
+Again, since they're so thin, you'll get more miles for the money with thicker, more durable options.
 At such a bargain price, however, we think they're well worth the purchase to have this useful piece of gear in your bag.
-They're so small and lightweight that you'll hardly notice.
-And if you happen to need a liner under your thick sock to help wick moisture and keep your feet warm and dry, you and your feet will be stoked to have these along.
-The Injinijis have a bit of a specific purpose.
-If you want a sock that can be used for casual wear but also has the integrated tech for workouts and adventures, the Feetures High Performance Ultra Light No Show Tab is a great choice for an all-purpose model.
+They're so small and lightweight that you'll hardly notice them.
+And if you happen to need a liner under your thick sock to help wick moisture and keep your feet warm, dry, and blister-free, you and your feet will be stoked to have these along.
+The Injinijis are designed with a specific purpose, and not everyone will love the toe-slip style.
+If you are among those who do, it is worth noting you can also buy them in midweight versions like the Injinji Trail Midweight Mini-Crew that work far better on their own.
+If you want a more traditional sock that can be used for casual wear but also has the integrated tech for workouts and adventures, the Feetures High Performance Ultra Light No Show Tab is a great choice for an all-purpose model.

 Read more: Injinji Liner Crew review